HodoArmand/thor-tea-cooler-frontend-basic/README.md

-# thor-tea-cooler-frontend-basic
-Thor Tea Cooler | Frontend | basic HTML + CSS
+# Thor Tea Cooler - Basic frontend client application

 This is a simple client webapplication for the [Thor tea Cooler](https://github.com/HodoArmand/thor-tea-cooler) IoT Device's API.
 The frontend code was built with the traditional HTML5+CSS3+JS ES6 techstack.
+The application offers support for all hardware functions, login/auth pages and a GUI for device configuration with responsive webdesign and light/darkmode support.

 ![Screenshot - Light mode](https://github.com/HodoArmand/thor-tea-cooler-frontend-basic/blob/main/docs/ttcScreenshotLight.JPG)